vin-ce/digital-garden-notes/live/D - Tree.md

 It is a [[D - Semilattice|semilattice]] that doesn't overlap.

 > The enormity of this restriction is difficult to grasp.
-It is a little as though the members of a family were not free to make friends outside the family, except when the family as a whole made a friendship.[^ACiNaT]
+It is a little as though the members of a family were not free to make friends outside the family, except when the family as a whole made a friendship.[^From ACiNaT]

 ---
 **See also/ References**: